Somapura Mahavihara: History

 Jatvarma of Varman dynasty attacked Varendra in 11th century with hostility towards Kaivarta king Divya and Buddhism.
 Though the Kaivarta regime did not seem to suffer any loss, a part of the Mahavihara was destroyed by fire set by Jatvarma's army.

-Over time Atisha's spiritual preceptor, Ratnakara Shanti, served as a sthavira of the vihara, Mahapanditacharya Bodhibhadra served as a resident monk, and other scholars spent part of their lives at the monastery, including Kalamahapada, Viryendra and Karunashrimitra.
+Over time Atisha's spiritual preceptor, Ratnākaraśānti, served as a sthavira of the vihara, Mahapanditacharya Bodhibhadra served as a resident monk, and other scholars spent part of their lives at the monastery, including Kalamahapada, Viryendra and Karunashrimitra.
 Many Tibetan monks visited the Somapura between the 9th and 12th centuries.

 During the rule of the Sena dynasty in the second half of the 12th century the vihara started to decline for the last time.
-One scholar writes, "The ruins of the temple and monasteries at Pāhāpur do not bear any evident marks of large-scale destruction.
-The downfall of the establishment, by desertion or destruction, must have been sometime in the midst of the widespread unrest and displacement of population consequent on the Muslim invasion."
+One scholar observes, “The ruins of the temple and monasteries at Paharpur show no clear signs of large-scale destruction.
+Their decline—whether through abandonment or damage—likely occurred amid the widespread unrest and population displacement following the Muslim invasions."
+Some scholars suggest that it may have been destroyed by Chola mercenaries who accompanied Rajendra Chola’s army during his invasion, and later established small kingdoms in Bengal after the campaign ended.

 A copperplate dated to 159 Gupta Era (479 AD) discovered in 1927 in the northeast corner of the monastery, mentions donation of a Brahmin couple to Jain Acharya Guhanandi of Pancha-stupa Nikaya at Vata Gohli, identifiable as the neighbouring village of Goalapara.

 Architecture

 The quadrangular structure consists of 177 cells and a traditional Buddhist stupa in the centre.
 The rooms were used by the monks for accommodation and meditation.
-In addition to the large number of stupas and shrines of various sizes and shapes, terracotta plaques, stone sculptures, inscriptions, coins, ceramics etc. have been discovered.
+In addition to the large number of stupas and shrines of various sizes and shapes, terracotta plaques, stone sculptures, inscriptions, coins, ceramics etc, have been discovered in this site.

 The site houses the architectural remains of a vast Buddhist monastery, Somapura Mahavihara, covering 27 acre.
-It was an important intellectual centre for Dharmic Traditions such as Buddhists (Buddha Dharma), Jains (Jaina Dharma) and Hindus (Sanatana Dharma) alike.
+It was an important intellectual centre for Dharmic Traditions such as Buddhists, Jains and Hindus alike.
 The 21 acre complex has 177 cells, viharas, numerous stupas, temples and a number of other ancillary buildings.
 The outside walls with ornamental terracotta plaques still display the influence of these three religions.

 In acreage, Somapura was the largest of the mahaviharas.
-According to Sukumar Dutt, the complex was dominated by a temple, which was strongly reminiscent of Hindu-Buddhist temples of Burma, Java and Cambodia, reproducing the cruciform basement, terraced structure with inset chambers and gradually dwindling pyramid form ... during the age of the Palas some sort of intercourse between eastern India and south-east Asia existed."
+According to Sukumar Dutt, the temple dominating the complex was "strongly reminiscent of Buddhist temples of Burma, Java and Cambodia, reproducing the cruciform basement, terraced structure with inset chambers and gradually dwindling pyramid form... during the age of the Palas some sort of intercourse between eastern India and south-east Asia existed."
 Another commented, "there can be no doubt that this style of architecture has most profoundly influenced that of Burma, Java and Cambodia.
 The nearest approximation to the plan and the superstructure of the Paharpur temple is afforded by the temples known as Chandi Loro Jongrang and Chandi Sevu of Prambanam in Central Java."